Locally Stable Marriage with Strict Preferences: Reachability in Bipartite Network Games

-\begin{satz} For every network game with correlated preferences, every locally stable matching $M^*\in E$ and initial matching $M_0\in E$ such that $M^*$ can be reached from $M_0$ through local improvement steps, there exists a sequence of at most $O(|E|^3)$ local improvement steps leading from $M_0$ to $M^*$. \end{satz} \begin{proof} Consider an arbitrary sequence between $M_0$ and $M^*$.
-We will explore which steps in the sequence are necessary and which parts can be omitted.
-We rank all edges by their benefit (allowing multiple edges to have the same rank) such that $r(e) > r(e')$ iff $b(e) > b(e')$ and set $r_{max}=max\{r(e)|e\in E\}$.
-Recall from Section~\ref{sec:model} that we can account edges in the way that every edge $e$ has at most one direct predecessor $e'$ in the sequence, which was necessary to build $e$.
-Because $e$ was a local blocking pair, we know $r(e') < r(e)$.
-Thus, every edge $e$ has at most $r_{max}$ predecessors.
-Our proof is based on two crucial observations: \begin{enumerate} \item[(1)] An edge can only be deleted by a stronger edge, that is, every chain of one edge deleting the next is limited in length by $r_{max}$. \item[(2)] If an edge is created, then possibly moved, and finally deleted without deleting an edge on its way, this edge would not have to be introduced in the first place. \end{enumerate} Suppose our initial matching is the empty matching, then every edge in the locally stable matching has to be created and by (repeated application of) (2) we only need to create and move edges that are needed for the final matching.
-Thus we have $|M^*|$ edges, which each made at most $r_{max}$ steps.
+\begin{satz} For every network game with correlated preferences, every (locally stable) matching $M^* \subseteq E$ and initial matching $M_0 \subseteq E$ such that $M^*$ can be reached from $M_0$ through local improvement steps, there exists a sequence of at most $O(|E|^3)$ local improvement steps leading from $M_0$ to $M^*$. \end{satz} \begin{proof} Consider an arbitrary sequence between $M_0$ and $M^*$.
+We will show that only a polynomial part of it is necessary by omitting a possibly large number of intermediate steps.
+We rank all edges by their benefit (allowing multiple edges to have the same rank) such that $r(e)>r(e')$ iff $b(e)>b(e')$.
+Further, we set $r_{max} = \max\{r(e)\mid e\in E\}$.
+First, recall the structure of the path of length at most 2 for accessible pairs discussed in Section~\ref{sec:model}.
+As a consequence, every edge $e$ formed at any point during the sequence can be assigned to have at most one \emph{direct predecessor} $e'$ in the sequence, which was necessary for $e$ to become accessible and get formed.
+Since $e$ and $e'$ must share a common agent, $e'$ must get removed once $e$ is formed.
+Hence, we call $e$ the \emph{direct successor} of $e'$.
+Also, note that being a local blocking pair implies $r(e') < r(e)$.
+Thus, every $e \in M^*$ has at most $r_{max}$ predecessors and every $e \in M_0$ at most $r_{max}$ successors.
+We will say that upon formation $e$ \emph{removes} its predecessor $e'$.
+Note that the formation of $e$ might also lead to removal of a second matching edge, which is not (assigned as) the predecessor of $e$.
+The remaining proof is based on three crucial observations: \begin{enumerate} \item[(1)] Consider an edge $e$ that has no predecessor -- that is, either $e \in M_0$, or $e \not\in M_0$ with both agents connected via a path of at most two links.
+For every such $e$ there is a \emph{chain of edges} resulting from direct successor/predecessor relations.
+We say $e$ \emph{starts a chain}. \item[(2)] Consider $e \not\in M_0$ that starts a chain.
+If the final edge of the chain is not in $M^*$ and none of the edge formations of the chain removed any non-predecessor edge, the chain does not contribute in any way to the outcome and can be omitted completely from the sequence. \item[(3)] An edge can only be removed when forming a more preferred one.
+Hence, every chain is limited in length by $r_{max}$. \end{enumerate} If $M_0 = \emptyset$, every edge that is created in the sequence is part of a chain that starts with $e \not\in M_0$.
+Now, by (inductive application of) (2) we can restrict to creation of the chains with final edges in $M$.
+Thus, there are $|M^*|$ chains, and by (3) each of them has length at most $r_{max}$.
+Thus, there is a sequence to $M$ of length at most $|M^*| \cdot r_{max} \in O(|E|^2)$.